subhalakshmi-web/subhalakshmi_web/README.md

-# Tech with a Touch of Passion
+# A curious mind with a strong will to learn, grow, and make a positive impact as a student

 <h1 align="center">
   Hi there, I'm Subalakshmi